cmungall/modal-in-owl/README.md

     A SubClassOf prototypically-part-of value b
     A SubClassOf prototypically-part-of value c

-This is all entailed by our axioms, and not a matter of debate.
+This is all entailed by our axioms and definitions, and not a matter of debate.
 What is perhaps debatable is the utility and appropriateness of this.
 When does it suffice to say something is "prototypical" (or any other modal qualifier)?
 When does this yield unintended consequences?

 At the risk of circular reasoning, I would say this is appropriate whenever one regards a certain state-of-affairs as prototypical, and